salasberryfin/salasberryfin/README.md

     ![Terraform](https://img.shields.io/badge/Terraform-%23121011.svg?style=for-the-badge&logo=Terraform&logoColor=white)

 - **Current projects**:
-  - Neovim plugin written in Python using the built-in API that allows to use not only vimscript or Lua: I love Neovim and learning the in and outs of it is very cool.
+  - Neovim plugin written in Python using the built-in API that allows to use not only vimscript or Lua: I love Neovim and learning the ins and outs of it is very cool.
   - My own version of a BitTorrent client in Go.
   - And constantly looking for open source projects where my skills allow me to contribute.